aikubo/LinkingLines/paper/paper.md

 # Summary

 Linear feature analysis plays a fundamental role in various scientific and geospatial applications, from detecting infrastructure networks to characterizing geological formations.
 In this paper, we introduce `linkinglines`, an open-source Python package tailored for the clustering, and feature extraction of linear structures in geospatial data.
-Our package leverages the Hough Transform, commonly used in image processing and performs clustering of line segments in the Hough Space then provides unique feature extraction methods and visualization. `linkinglines` empowers researchers, data scientists, and analysts across diverse domains to efficiently process, understand, and extract valuable insights from linear features, contributing to more informed decision-making and enhanced data-driven exploration.
-We have used `linkinglines` to produce significant science results mapping giant dike swarms in @kubo2023.
+Our package leverages the Hough Transform, commonly used in image processing, performs clustering of line segments in the Hough Space then provides unique feature extraction methods and visualization. `linkinglines` empowers researchers, data scientists, and analysts across diverse domains to efficiently process, understand, and extract valuable insights from linear features, contributing to more informed decision-making and enhanced data-driven exploration.
+We have used `linkinglines` to map giant dike swarms in @kubo2023.
 This JOSS paper provides an in-depth overview of the package's design, functionalities, and practical use cases, highlighting its importance as a versatile tool in geospatial data analysis.

 # Statement of Need

-The `linkinglines` Python package addresses the critical need for efficient and accurate line clustering and analysis in geospatial and image data processing in addition to adding feature extraction capabilities.
+The `linkinglines` Python package addresses the need for efficient and accurate line clustering and analysis in geospatial and image data processing in addition to adding feature extraction capabilities.
 As the volume of data continues to grow across various domains, including remote sensing, computer vision, and geographic information systems (GIS), there is an increasing demand for tools that can simplify the extraction and analysis of linear features such as dikes, fractures, roads, rivers, and infrastructure.

 The primary needs that the `linkinglines` package fulfills include: